dotmpe/script-mpe/doc/features.rst

   at the other end, various subcmds in htd, pd and others would be candidate to run packaged scripts. and other projects too.

+- Should generate script/annotation for specific sh constructs: bats, scripts packaged into case's, boxed user-scripts maybe.

+  Making some notes in projectdir.rst and htd.rst.
+  Also maybe some stuff from htd rules/components should be consolidated at some point to clean things up.